trallard/pycon2020-azure-functions/docs/02_functions_intro.rst

 Creating your local project
 ----------------------------

 #.
-Create a new folder in your local computer.
+Create a new folder on your local computer.
 This is where your function project will live.

-    For example if using the command line (bash):
+    For example, if using the command line (bash):

     .. code-block:: bash